 The type of language you use in your marketing email influences the response your campaigns receive.
 For instance, write in the second person to give a personalized feel, and use actionable language to increase response rates.
 Phrases such as “brand new,” “limited time,” “today only” and “last chance” can create a sense of urgency for readers to open your email and follow your CTA.
 Here are some sentences you could use in the email:

 An expert marketer knows that all email advertisements need fine-tuning before their release.
 Use A/B testing to get the best responses from your campaigns, and test each feature separately — including the subject line, body and CTA.

 Maintaining your email distribution lists is worth the time and effort.
 Make sure addresses are inputted correctly and updated as needed.
 Although you want to attract new subscribers, you also want to make sure current subscribers receive your mailings.

 If the only emails you intend to send are transactional emails, like abandoned cart and order confirmation emails, you can likely handle that yourself.
 However, copywriting is a profession for a reason.
 While everyone can technically write an advertisement or even an email campaign, people who write for a living — and do it successfully — tend to be more skilled with language than the average professional.
 They are also often more aware of best practices for branding and marketing.
 The more marketing you intend to do via email and newsletters, and the more sophisticated your audience is, the more strongly you should consider hiring a copywriter.

 One alternative to hiring a high-priced copywriter is to cultivate internal talent.
 You may already have a receptionist with a marketing or English degree who would love the chance to hone their skills, or a moonlighting graphic designer who is usually busy answering basic IT questions all day.
 Get to know your team and see if there is any internal potential.

-Mona Bushnell contributed to the writing and research in this article.
+Jennifer Dublino and Mona Bushnell contributed to this article.